uwePhillPhelps/IAP-2024/Tutorials/Part 2/10 - Arrays and Vectors.md

 }
 ```

-## CC callback
+## Exercise 3b: Modify the CC callback

-Let's fix a deliberate problem with the supplied program.
+Now let's fix a deliberate problem with the supplied program.
 Right now, you can stop playback by pressing the stop button, but you may never restart it again.

 Inside the CC callback set the `playMode` variable to be true if the incoming cc number matches that of the ‘play’ button.